MaxineHelsel/TerraQuest/README.md

 macOS comes last, because i have to switch to a different system and pull the already pushed version, compile for mac os, then re push.

 # ChangeLog
+### Alpha Version 16

+- Removed /theme command

+- Reworked tile set

+- Tiles have been updated and tile IDs have been updated.

+- Added "interior shadow" tile attribute.

+- Added tile information for 8 tiles

+- Default world has been updated to showcase the new shadow effect

 ### Alpha Version 15

 Added Version Designation to debug menu